-The use of insects as food is seen as a possible sustainable solution to address the problems of the world's growing population and increasing demand for animal protein.
+The incorporation of insects into our diets is viewed as a potential sustainable solution to address the challenges posed by a growing global population and increasing demand for animal protein.